 Ear bleeding has a variety of possible causes where some can be alarming.
-A doctor should be consulted if the individual experiences bleeding from the ear to determine the root cause.
+Generally, a doctor should be consulted if the individual experiences bleeding from the ear to determine the root cause.

 What are the causes?

 Generally, there are various injuries or conditions can lead to ear bleeding.

 Consequently, a tear in the eardrum can trigger symptoms such as: